WildCodeSchool/2023-02-JS-Reims-project-2-cine-genius/README.md

+## CineGenius
+Our project is a web application built using the React-Express stack, with a focus on generating movie recommendations based on user preferences.
+We used a pre-configured template as a foundation to produce industry-quality and easy-to-maintain code.
+Although we currently do not utilize a database, the application utilizes the TMDB API to retrieve movie data.

 ## Concept

 This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.